faisaldarbar/faisaldarbar.github.io/content/posts/do-not-return-me-to-my-family.md

 One Sahabi’s dua — *‘O Allah, don’t return me to my family disappointed’* — holds a mirror up to how we understand Islam today.

-Here’s why we need more than just sahih hadith.
+Here’s why we need more than sahih hadith.

 ---

 ## 🔷 Qur’an and Hadith

 **1. The Qur’an doesn’t give detailed rulings without the Prophet ﷺ**

 For example, the Qur’an commands prayer — but never says how many rakaʿat, or what to recite.
 Without the Prophet ﷺ, even basic acts of worship remain undefined.

 **2. Ahaadith are often situational — context matters**

 Many ahaadith are responses of the prophet to real events: someone asked a question, something happened, or a need arose.
 Reading hadith in isolation — without knowing why and when it was said — can mislead.

 **3. The lives of the Prophet ﷺ and Sahaba explain how to live Islam**

 The Qur’an and Hadith give guidance, but the Sahaba lived it.
 Their decisions, sacrifices, and judgments interpret the deen in action.